NeatIBP 1.0, A package generating small-size integration-by-parts relations for Feynman integrals: Algorithms

 \subsection{Generating IBP relations referring to sectors}

 In {\sc NeatIBP}, the IBP reduction relations are generated by seeding process referring to the sector structure of an integral family.
-We apply the similar idea ``tail mask" as that in the Laporta algortithm.
+We apply the similar idea ``tail mask" as that in the Laporta algorithm.
 For each sector, we just accumulate IBP relations which can reduce the target integrals to the master integrals of this sector, and the (unreduced) integrals in the sub sectors.
-The integrals from the sub sectors are also called \textit{tail integrals}\footnote{In the next paragraphs, we call the integrals from the current sectors as \textit{head integrals}.}.
+The integrals from the sub sectors are also called \textit{tail integrals}\footnote{In the following discussions, we call integrals from the current sectors as \textit{head integrals}.}.

-Generating IBP relations in a family is divided into sub tasks which corresponds to the sectors.
+Generating IBP relations in a family is divided into sub tasks which correspond to the sectors.
 The family can be visualized as a web structure with each sector as a node, (see Fig. \ref{fig: sector web structure}).
 The input of each node is a set of the target integrals of the current sector, consisting user input and tail integrals from its super sectors.
 The output of each node includes master integrals and IBP relations generated from the current sector.
 Tail integrals in these IBP relations would become the input of the corresponding sub nodes.